MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 ## Noisy quantum processes

-Using superoperators not only allows us to represent familiar unitary operations, but also those functions from density operators to density operators that arise in describing noise.
-For example, the quantum process $\Lambda(\rho) = 0.95 H\rho H + 0.05 \rho$ can be written as a superoperator by simply summing the superoperators for $H$ and $I$ weighted by the probability for each case:
+Using superoperators not only allows you to represent familiar unitary operations, but also those functions from density operators to density operators that arise in describing noise.
+For example, the quantum process $\Lambda(\rho) = 0.95 H\rho H + 0.05 \rho$ can be written as a superoperator by summing the superoperators for $H$ and $I$ weighted by the probability for each case:

 ```python
 lambda_noisy_h = 0.95 * qt.to_super(qt.qip.operations.hadamard_transform()) + 0.05 * qt.to_super(qt.qeye(2))